-During the FYE 2020, four (4) Investment Committee meetings were held.
-The activities carried out by the Investment Committee were as follows:-
+During the FYE 2021, two (2) Investment Committee meetings were held.
+The activities carried out by the Investment Committee were as follows:

 - i.
-Reviewed the performance of dim sum and steamboat outlet at Jalan Imbi, Kuala Lumpur; - ii.
+Reported the closure of Restoran Oversea Hong Kong Dim Sum Sdn.
+Bhd. which operate a dim sum and steamboat outlet at Jalan Imbi, Kuala Lumpur; - ii.
 Reviewed the performance of the restaurant in Genting Highlands, Pahang Darul Makmur; - iii.
 Review the performance of the restaurant in Lockchart Road, Hong Kong; - iv.
-Review the performance of Chin Swee Temple Outlet; - v.
-Review the performance of the associates companies in Getting Highlands; - vi.
-Discussed on the status update of new investment opportunity in KLIA 2; and - vii.
-Discussed on the closure of Restoran Oversea (Subang Parade) Sdn.
-Bhd.
+Reported the disposal of the entire shareholding in Santaisan Sdn.
+Bhd.; - v.
+Discussed about the performance of the associate company in KLIA 2, which is run by Santai Gateway Sdn.
+Bhd.; and - vi.
+Discussed about the performance of the associate company in Genting Premium Outlet, which is run by Santai GPO Sdn.
+Bhd..